1. Home>

 Dormirse in the Indicative Conditional

 The Indicative Conditional of dormirse is used to talk about something that may happen in the future, hypothesis and probabilities.
-For example, "me dormiría", meaning "I would sleep".
+For example, "me dormiría", meaning "I would fall asleep".

 In Spanish, the Indicative Conditional is known as "El Condicional Simple".